JJWRoeloffs/autobi_py/README.md

 ## Python library

-The main python library is the part of this application that is actually being used.
+The Python library is the part of this application that is expected to be used.
 This is the ultimate end-point of this project.
-It exposes the AuToBI adapter in a python interface using py4j, and contains some needed boilerplate to be able to call this Java/Scala code like it is native python.
+It exposes the AuToBI adapter in a Python interface using py4j and contains some needed boilerplate for calling this Java/Scala code like it is native Python.

 To run any Java or Scala code, a JVM needs to be running with the interfaced code available (through Java Reflections) in the jar.
-To compile this jar, move it to a location within the python sources and write the needed python file to tell the other python sources where it is, run:
+To compile this jar, move it to a location within the Python sources, and write the needed Python file to tell the other Python sources where it is, run:

 ```sh
 sbt "python/assembly"